 A primary trait of Ponzi schemes is that eventually the number of investors collecting money outnumber the number of investors paying into the system.
 The result is normally a collapse of the system or extremely negative returns on investment.

+Due to a combination of factors that include large numbers of people reaching retirement age and drastically lower fertility rates the pyramid scheme is on the verge of collapse.
 In 1941 there were 41.9 covered workers per beneficiary.
 Today it is less than 3 workers per beneficiary and is expected to drop to below 2.1 by 2040.

 This is not the first time that the Social Security scam has been in trouble.
 The Social Security scam has been held together so far by forced coercion and continuously increasing premiums.
 Original investors were forced to pay only 2% of their income, current investors pay 12.4% of their income.